amritamaz/amritamaz.github.io/index.md

 Before joining NVIDIA, I ran a startup commercializing my PhD research on neural video compression systems.
 I received my PhD from the [Allen School of Computer Science] [cse] at the [University of Washington] [uw], where I was advised by Luis Ceze and Mark Oskin.
 My dissertation proposed perceptual optimizations for visual computing hardware accelerators, storage systems, and data management systems.
 I received my bachelors degree at [Columbia University] [cu].

-*Interns*: I am always happy to mentor PhD students as research interns at NVIDIA.
-If you would like to work together, please send me an email with "Hyperscale Graphics intern" in the subject, and include your CV and a description of specific topics you might like to work on.

 [cse]: http://cs.washington.edu/
 [uw]: http://washington.edu
 [cu]: http://www.columbia.edu